sheputis/source-monitor/docker/README.md

 * Created the ssh keys with 'ssh-keygen -t rsa -f ./gerrit/etc/ssh_host_rsa_key'
 * Created 'local_repositories' folder, this is where all the 'local' git repos will be created, to simulate events on gerrit.

+To run the docker:
+'docker-compose run' inside './docker' dir
+To stop:
+'docker-dompose down'